isc-projects/stork/doc/user/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section describes how to install an agent using a script and packages
-downloaded from the Stork server and register the agent
+downloaded from the Stork server, and register the agent
 using a server token.

-To enable this installation, you must download Stork agent packages from
+To enable the installation, download the Stork agent packages from
-cloudsmith.io for the operating systems on which the agents will be
+Cloudsmith for the operating systems on which the agents will be
 installed.
 Next, put the downloaded packages in the ``assets/pkgs``
-subdirectory of the directory holding Stork server's static UI content.
+subdirectory of the directory holding the Stork server's static UI content;
-It is defined by the ``STORK_REST_STATIC_FILES_DIR`` environment variable,
+it is defined by the ``STORK_REST_STATIC_FILES_DIR`` environment variable,
 and its default location is ``/usr/share/stork/www``.
 The supported
-package types are DEB, RPM, and APK.
+package types are deb, RPM, and APK.
 The package file names must start
 with the ``isc-stork-agent`` prefix and end with the ``.deb``, ``.rpm``,
-or ``.apk`` extensions.
-It is recommended to leave the original filenames.
+or ``.apk`` extension.
+It is recommended to keep the original filenames.

 Open Stork in the web browser and log in as a user from the "super admin" group.
 Select ``Services`` and then ``Machines`` from the menu.
 Click on the